COMP2150-24s1/level-design-assessment-Mingyou-Han/README.md

 ![Cow Level](CowLEVEL.png)

 This rewards a quick unlock to the shortcut and a hidden “cow level” with an extra key as a homage to the Diablo games.
-Also the circle layout and two potential paths was introduced in the hope of breaking linearity by adding more exportation opportunities.
+Also, the circle layout and two potential paths was introduced in the hope of breaking linearity by adding more exportation opportunities.

 ![alt text](<Branching PATH.png>)

 ## 2. Core Gameplay (~400 words)